MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 7. On the **Auto-labeling** page, you should see a **Protect PDFs with Auto-labeling** banner in the middle of the page.
 Select the **Protect PDFs with Auto-labeling** heading to turn on PDF protection for files in SharePoint and OneDrive.

-8. In the **Auto-labeling** dialog box that appears, select **Confirm** to confirm that you want to turn on PDF protection for files in SharePoint and OneDrive.
+8. In the **Auto-labeling policies** dialog box that appears, select **Confirm** to confirm that you want to turn on PDF protection for files in SharePoint and OneDrive.

 	**Note:** The command runs immediately and when the page is next refreshed, you no longer see the **Protect PDFs with Auto-labeling** banner.